 Two new reports published on Thursday both express concern about increasing skills shortages in EU member states.

-Commenting on its findings, BusinessEurope President Emma Marcegaglia said, “Our 2018 reform barometer shows that while the EU has many world class businesses, innovators and skilled workers, much more can be done to help raise growth and living standards.
+Commenting on its findings, BusinessEurope President Emma Marcegaglia said, “Our 2018 reform barometer shows that while the EU has many world class businesses, innovators and workers with skill, much more can be done to help raise growth and living standards.

 “With the US having recently put in place a major corporate tax reform which will significantly improve its attractiveness as an investment location, the EU needs to use all possible levers to improve its competitiveness.